typon/gudb-obsolete/README.md

 gudb
 =====
+Author: Hassan Farooq

 Welcome to gudb, the pretty gdb interface.
+Inspired by pudb, the awesome python debugger.